Instructions for Authors

 - Publications in the Acta Chirurgica Belgica is strongly encouraged but publications in another journal is also supported by the RBSS.

-The winners of the prize will be announced at the Surgical Night.
+The winners of the prize will be announced at the Surgical Night (if organized in function of the sanitary ).

 If you wish to participate in the contest, don’t forget to tick the appropriate box when submitting your abstract via the conference website of the BSW: www.belgiansurgicalweek.be!